giacomo-folli/c-machine-learning/README.md

 The `outputs/` directory is intended to store the output of the programs.
 However, it is not currently used by any of the programs.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## Next Steps and New Ideas

 Here are some propositions for the next steps and new ideas to implement: